wang-joseph/arknights-scraper/README.md

 - [ ] Add stage functionality?
 - [ ] Add item descriptions?
 - [ ] Add idk other functionality when needed

-## Bugs

-- Searching "Ethan" - result will be missing a space in the description